Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

 We will show that the \cfon{} chromatic number of $G_{k}$ is at least $k$.
 This holds trivially for $k = 2$.
-We consider the case where $k \geq 2$.
+Consider the case where $k \geq 3$.
 Observe that $b^k_0$ needs to have a neighbor with a unique color.
-WLOG, we color $a_{2^{k-1}-1}$ with the color $c_k$.
+Without loss of generality, we color $a_{2^{k-1}-1}$ with the color $c_k$.
 Next, $b^{k-1}_0$ also needs a neighbor with a unique color.
-Note that this color must be different than $c_k$, because all neighbors of $b^{k-1}_0$ are neighbors of $b^k_0$, while $a^{2^{k-1}-1}$ is not a neighbor of $b^{k-1}_0$.
-WLOG, we color $a^{2^{k-2}-1}$ with the color $c_{k-1}$.
+Note that this color must be different than $c_k$, because all neighbors of $b^{k-1}_0$ are neighbors of $b^k_0$, while $a_{2^{k-1}-1}$ is not a neighbor of $b^{k-1}_0$.
+Without loss of generality, we color $a_{2^{k-2}-1}$ with the color $c_{k-1}$.
 Repeating the above argument, we can see that we need at least $k$ colors.

 \end{proof}